vankur017/Flix-Gpt/README.md

 -Unsubscribed to the onAuthStateChanged Callback function -Register for TMDB API and get Access Token
 -Get Data from TMDB Now Playing Movie List

--Get Software from "https://one.one.one.one" and install it to not face any network provider issue while making API calls -Custom hook for Now Playing Movies
+-Custom hook for Now Playing Movies
 -Planning for MainContainer and secondary container -Fetch Data for Trailer Video